 - PORTABLE: Keep a pack in your pump bag, favorite pumping area at home and car

 - EFFICIENT: Hygienic wipes engineered to clean quickly and efficiently.
 One wipe cleans breast shields, valves, and membranes and can be used anywhere and at any...

 I used the Medela Breast Pump Cleaning Wipes when I didn’t have access to water to clean them properly.
 Although washing your pump pieces with soap and water is the best, if you are pumping on the go and do not have access to soap and water, these wipes are the perfect alternative.

-I’ve pumped in a lot of different places, so soap and water isn’t always available.
-These cleaning wipes are unscented, alcohol and bleach free.
+I’ve pumped in a lot of different places, so soap and water aren’t always available.
+These cleaning wipes are unscented, alcohol and bleach-free.
 After you clean your pump pieces with these wipes, you can pump again knowing they are clean.

 Nenesupply Pump Parts